 Geocoded China Data

-AidData's Geocoded Global Chinese Official Finance, Version 1.0.1Download
+AidData's Geocoded Global Chinese Official Finance, Version 1.1.1Download

-This dataset geolocates Chinese official finance projects committed or implemented from 2000-2014 to capture 3,485 projects totaling $273.6 billion.
-The data includes both Chinese aid and non-concessional official financing.
+This dataset geolocates Chinese Government-financed projects that were implemented between 2000-2014.
+It captures 3,485 projects worth $273.6 billion in total official financing.
+The dataset includes both Chinese aid and non-concessional official financing.

 Bluhm, Richard, Axel Dreher, Andreas Fuchs, Bradley Parks, Austin Strange, and Michael Tierney.
 2018.
 Connective Financing: Chinese Infrastructure Projects and the Diffusion of Economic Activity in Developing Countries.
 AidData Working Paper #64.
 Williamsburg, VA: AidData at William & Mary.